bakins/php-fpm-exporter/README.md

   php-fpm-exporter [flags]

 Flags:
       --addr string               listen address for metrics handler (default "127.0.0.1:8080") --endpoint string           url for php-fpm status (default "http://127.0.0.1:9000/status") --fastcgi string            fastcgi url.
-If this is set, fastcgi will be used instead of HTTP
+If this is set, fastcgi will be used instead of HTTP --status.timeout duration   Scrape timeout for php-fpm status.
+If unset, then will wait forever.
 ```

 When running, a simple healthcheck is available on `/healthz`